Lightning-AI/pytorch-lightning/docs/source/tpu.rst

 How to access TPUs
 ------------------
-To access TPUs there are two main ways.
+To access TPUs, there are three main ways.

 1. Using google colab.
 2. Using Google Cloud (GCP).